Falkirk RFC

 Falkirk Rugby Football Club is a rugby union club based in Falkirk, Scotland.
 They currently compete in Scottish National League Division One, the second tier of Scottish club rugby.
-The club play their home matches at Cala Park.
+The club play their home matches at Horne Park.

 History

 The club's roots in Falkirk can be traced back through the Falkirk Herald Archives to 1906 when Falkirk Rugby Football Club was first formed.
 The club is recorded as having played at both the Tryst and Windsor Parks before they became a casualty of the First World War; although the game was still played at Falkirk High School, then part of the Midlands Schools Rugby Association.

 For over half a century Falkirk did not feature on the Scottish rugby map until 1972 when the ICI Grangemouth RFC transferred its assets to Falkirk.
 ICI Grangemouth RFC had been in existence for over a decade, founded in season 1962–63 by ICI employees Bill McMillan and Lyn Jones.
 The club growth was restricted, however, by ICI and the decision was made to move to Falkirk and start afresh.
 Bill McMillan was elected as the first club president in 1972 and the clubhouse was opened by Harry Ewing MP in 1980.

 For the first 25 years of the new club progress was slow and movement out of the lower league divisions difficult.
 Three successive relegations had taken the club to a nadir.
 Club members voiced their concern and a new administration took over in 1997 with Alex McQuade as president elect.